Superfund Task Force Accomplishments

 EPA Announces Proposed Remedy for West Lake Landfill

 On Feb.
-1, EPA Administrator Scott Pruitt announced the proposed remedy to clean up the West Lake Landfill site in Bridgeton, Missouri.
+1, former EPA Administrator Scott Pruitt announced the proposed remedy to clean up the West Lake Landfill site in Bridgeton, Missouri.
 West Lake is one of the Administrator’s 21 sites targeted for intense, immediate action.

-“The people of the St. Louis region deserve clarity and answers with respect to the remediation of the West Lake Landfill,” said Administrator Pruitt.
+“The people of the St. Louis region deserve clarity and answers with respect to the remediation of the West Lake Landfill,” said former Administrator Pruitt.
 “I promised them an answer, and today I am making good on that commitment.”

 The proposed remedy – “Excavation Plus” – includes both the removal of the majority of the radioactive material and construction of an engineered cover system to best protect the community of Bridgeton over the long term.
 This remedy addresses all radioactive material posing unacceptable future risks to the public at large.